bennidi/mbassador/README.md

  + Internal refactorings and code improvements
  + Fixed #44 #45 #47
- + NOTE: This release has a known issue with weak references which introduces a memory leak.
-A fix is on its way for 1.1.9 to be released soon
+ + NOTE: This release has a known issue with weak references which introduces a memory leak and is fixed in 1.1.9.
+The version 1.1.8 is not available from the central repository

 <h3>1.1.7</h3>